arduino/docs-content/content/micropython/03.micropython/02.enviroment/00.online-editor/online-editor.md

 ## Requirements

-- **Google Chrome** - this is currently the only supported browser.
+- **Google Chrome, Opera, Edge** - these are the currently supported browsers.
 - [Arduino Cloud account registered]()
 - [A MicroPython compatible board]()